arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 **Sending an Uplink Message**

-From the Serial Monitor, digit one or two words (i.e. "Hello TTN!") and hit the Send button

-the output in the Serial Monitor will be:
+From the Serial Monitor, digit one or two words (i.e. "Hello TTN!") and hit the Send button.
+The output in the Serial Monitor will show:

 ```
 Sending: Hello TTN! - 48 65 6C 6C 6F 20 54 54 4E 21